Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss

 \section{Abstract}

 In multi-source learning with discrete labels, distributional heterogeneity across domains poses a central challenge to developing predictive models that transfer reliably to unseen domains.
-We study multi-source unsupervised domain adaptation, where labeled data are drawn from multiple source domains and only unlabeled data from a target domain.
-To address potential distribution shifts, we propose a novel {\bf C}onditional {\bf G}roup {\bf D}istributionally {\bf R}obust {\bf O}ptimization (CG-DRO) framework that learns a classifier by minimizing the worst-case cross-entropy loss over the convex combinations of the conditional outcome distributions from the sources.
-To solve the resulting minimax problem, we develop an efficient Mirror Prox algorithm, where we employ a double machine learning procedure to estimate the risk function.
-This ensures that the errors of the machine learning estimators for the nuisance models enter only at higher-order rates, thereby preserving statistical efficiency under covariate shift.
-We establish fast statistical convergence rates for the estimator by constructing two surrogate minimax optimization problems that serve as theoretical bridges.
-A distinguishing challenge for CG-DRO is the emergence of nonstandard asymptotics: the empirical estimator may fail to converge to a standard limiting distribution due to boundary effects and system instability.
+We study multi-source unsupervised domain adaptation, where labeled data are available from multiple source domains and only unlabeled data are observed from the target domain.
+To address potential distribution shifts, we propose a novel {\bf C}onditional {\bf G}roup {\bf D}istributionally {\bf R}obust {\bf O}ptimization (CG-DRO) framework that learns a classifier by minimizing the worst-case cross-entropy loss over the convex combinations of the conditional outcome distributions from sources domains.
+We develop an efficient Mirror Prox algorithm for solving the minimax problem and employ a double machine learning procedure to estimate the risk function, ensuring that errors in nuisance estimation contribute only at higher-order rates.
+We establish fast statistical convergence rates for the empirical CG-DRO estimator by constructing two surrogate minimax optimization problems that serve as theoretical bridges.
+A distinguishing challenge for CG-DRO is the emergence of nonstandard asymptotics: the empirical CG-DRO estimator may fail to converge to a standard limiting distribution due to boundary effects and system instability.
 To address this, we introduce a perturbation-based inference procedure that enables uniformly valid inference, including confidence interval construction and hypothesis testing.